Proper Storage of Firewood Will Help Prevent Firewood Insects from Entering Your Home

 Nothing's nicer on a cold winter day than sitting in front of a roaring wood fire in the fireplace.
-Since many insects feed on or find shelter in wood, you might be bringing a few critters in with the firewood.
-Learning how to store firewood is critical to avoid a pest infestation.
+However, since many insects feed on or find shelter in wood, you might be bringing a few unwanted firewood pests.
+Learning how to properly store firewood outside is critical to preventing an infestation of wood-boring insects in your home.

-The best thing you can do to avoid insect infestations in your firewood is to dry it quickly.
-The drier the wood, the less hospitable it is to most insects.
+The first thing you can do to avoid insect infestations in your firewood is to dry it quickly.
+The drier the wood, the less hospitable it is to most firewood insects.
 Proper storage of firewood is key.

-Try to avoid harvesting wood when insects are most active, from April to October.
+Try to avoid harvesting wood between from April to October, this is when insects are most active.
 By cutting down trees in winter months, you will lessen the risk of bringing home infested logs.
-Fresh cut logs invite insects to move in, so remove the wood from the forest as soon as possible.
+Fresh cut logs invite wood-boring insects to move in, so remove the wood from the forest as soon as possible.
 Cut wood into smaller logs before storing it.
 The more surfaces exposed to the air, the quicker the wood will cure.

 Firewood should be covered to keep out moisture.
 Ideally, wood should be raised off the ground, too.
 Keep some air space under the cover and under the pile to allow air flow and quicker drying.